Quantity exceeds the maximum order quantity. The maximum quantity you may purchase is %quantity%.

 Monday, June 22, 2020

-A horned goat and fence with six-inch spacing.
+A horned goat and sheep fence with six-inch spacing.
 It sounds like the beginning of a joke, but it’s a serious recipe for disaster.
-Installing the proper fence for your animals is vital for not only keeping them contained, but is an important factor in keeping them safe as well.
+Installing the proper fence for your animals is vital for not only keeping them contained but is an important factor in keeping them safe as well.

+Bekaert has a wide variety of fences for different livestock.
+It still can be hard to decide which fence is best.
 Taylor recommends reaching out to Bekaert’s Fence Pro team.
-“People can actually email questions that they have about each product to meet their animal needs.
+“People can email questions that they have about each product to meet their animal needs.
 We answer those questions daily.”
 It’s also important to not only consider the animals you’re keeping but to also think about those you don’t want in.
 For instance, to keep deer out, Taylor says, “You definitely need a high fence to do that.
 That should be part of your planning: what am I trying to keep in and what am I trying to keep out.”

 “Look at the long term,” Taylor says.
 Will you need to cut the pasture in half at some point?
 Decide where you might want to put gates, but also, where you might want future gates.
 Will you have cattle grazing in one season, and horses in another or will you have them all together?

-Once you’ve decided what type of wire you need for your project, it’s time to map it out.
-You can start with a sketch, or use helpful planning tools like aerial maps of your property which you can get from the US Soil Conservation Service, the US Agricultural Stabilization and Conservation Service, your local agricultural Extension service, or private aerial survey frms.
+Once you’ve decided what type of wire you need for your project and future needs for your property, it’s time to map it out.
+You can start with a sketch, or use helpful planning tools like aerial maps of your property which you can get from the US Soil Conservation Service, the US Agricultural Stabilization and Conservation Service, your local agricultural Extension service, or private aerial survey firms.
+These resources can help when planning your fence project.
 When laying out your plan, mark assignments for pastures, hay, crops, buildings, water accessibility and obstacles.

 When fencing near a highway, it’s important to know the rules for how close fences can be to the road.
 “It shocks me how diﬀerent things are from region to region,” Taylor says.
 “Every county can be diﬀerent.”
 Contact your county officials for proper guidelines for your area.